Pesaro

 Pesaro (/it/; Pés're) is a comune (municipality) in the Italian region of Marche, capital of the province of Pesaro and Urbino, on the Adriatic Sea.

-According to the 2011 census, its population was 95,011, making it the second most populous city in the Marche, after Ancona.
-Pesaro was dubbed the "Cycling City" (città della bicicletta) by the Italian environmentalist association Legambiente in recognition of its extensive network of bicycle paths and promotion of cycling.
-It is also known as "City of Music" (città della musica), for it is the birthplace of the composer Gioachino Rossini.
-In 2015 the Italian Government applied for Pesaro to be declared a "Creative City" in UNESCO's World Heritage Sites.
-In 2017 Pesaro received the European City of Sport award together with Aosta, Cagliari and Vicenza.
+As of January 1st, 2025, its population was 95,266, making it the second most populous city in the Marche, after Ancona.
+Pesaro was dubbed the "Cycling City" (Città della bicicletta) by the Italian environmentalist association Legambiente in recognition of its extensive network of bicycle paths and promotion of cycling.
+It is also known as "City of Music" (Città della musica), for it is the birthplace of the composer Gioachino Rossini.
+In 2015, the Italian government applied for Pesaro to be declared a "Creative City" in UNESCO's World Heritage Sites.
+In 2017, Pesaro received the European City of Sport award, together with Aosta, Cagliari and Vicenza.

 Local industries include fishing, furniture making and tourism.
 In 2020 it absorbed the former comune of Monteciccardo, now a frazione of Pesaro.
 Its frazione of Fiorenzuola di Focara is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").